HarshParandkar/Sentiment-Analysis-for-Movie-Reviews/README.md

 **Features**
 **Model:** Trained using a neural network with embedding and pooling layers.
 **Dataset:** IMDb Movie Reviews dataset with 50,000 labeled reviews.
+Download it from Kaggle

+Open the ipynb file in your desired environment (Google Colab or Jupyter Notebook), upload the Dataset downloaded from Kaggle, and test it!